PanteraStaking/oraichain-lottery-data/README.md

 - **Weekly Lottery**: Larger rewards drawn every Monday

 Both lotteries follow the same eligibility rules and winner selection process.
+As of today, the lottery is running only on a daily frequrncy.

 ## Why Delegate to PanteraStaking?